The Leonberger is a gentle giant that initially worked in the fields pulling carts.

 What is a Leonberger?
-The St. Bernard and Newfoundland mix is a gigantic dog known for its gentle and playful disposition.
+This St. Bernard and Newfoundland mix is a gigantic dog known for its gentle and playful disposition.

 Exercise and training

-Leonbergers are active dogs.
+Leonberger puppies and adults are active dogs.
 They were initially bred to work on farms and pull carts.
 But they also make good family dogs.

 Plan to take your dog for regular walks or hikes because they need at least an hour of exercise each day.